DFE-Digital/apply-for-teacher-training/sections.md

 the candidate submitted and the they trying to go mannually and edit we should redirect (maybe checking for the section name && the action name because we should allow the show action for all sections)

-# Edge case

-Science GSCE
-We might need to the normal checks BUT also the params[:subject]

 ## Editable sections